 What Are the Types of Fat?

 There are different types of fats.
 Some fats are healthier than others.
-In order to stay healthy, it is essential to eat specific fats in small amounts as part of a balanced diet.
+To stay healthy, you need to eat certain fats in small quantities as part of a balanced diet.

 However, eating large amounts of fat, including healthy fats, can contribute to weight gain.
 But what are the different types of fat?